This post may contain affiliate sales links. Please read my disclosure policy.

 Do I need a Stand Mixer?

-While my KitchenAid stand mixer does a heck of a job at mixing cream in a cinch, a plain old hand mixer or even whisk and a chilled bowl will do the job.
+While my KitchenAid stand mixer does a heck of a job at mixing cream in a cinch, a plain old hand mixer, food processor, or even a whisk and a chilled bowl will do the job.
 Just make sure you don’t over mix it, or else you’ll have butter on your hands.
 And while I LOVE butter, I’m pretty sure it’s not what you’re going for.

 This recipe is very easy to double or triple, based on how much cream you need.
 Typically, cream doubles in volume after being mixed.

 Can I make this in advance?